 - Documents that the college or school is providing the scientific foundation necessary for achievement of the professional competencies

-Starting in 2013, colleges and schools of pharmacy may choose a date within three testing windows.
+Colleges and schools of pharmacy may choose a date within three testing windows available each year.
 Thus, the college or school can choose a date in late winter, late spring, or fall.
 The assessment is administered on the campus of each participating college or school of pharmacy, so no additional or unusual travel is required of the students.
-In 2013, all colleges and schools of pharmacy may also choose either the computer-based or the paper-based PCOA.
+Colleges and schools of pharmacy may also choose either the computer-based or the paper-based PCOA.

 In early fall, NABP will provide registration materials, PCOA testing policies, and proctor requirements to all the colleges and schools of pharmacy.
 Registration for the assessment must be returned to NABP at least 90 days prior to the start of the testing window and include a listing of the names of all students that will be taking the assessment, the assessment fees ($75 per assessment), and the designated college or school of pharmacy contact's information.

 NABP uses a Rasch-based item response theory model to produce individual scores.
 Rigorous psychometric analyses are performed to assess model fit, item functioning, accuracy of the key, and form-level reliability.
 Scores are produced for the total assessment as well as for each of the content areas.
 Assessment forms from each annual administration are equated.
 As a result, scores across administrations are placed on the same measurement continuum, which permits accurate comparisons to be made between the content area scores and between the scores from one year to the next.